therohk/hiberium/README.md

 ### Features to be added soon.

+1. Move application logic from controller layer to service layer.

-1. Dependency ordering for sql create table statements.
+2. Dependency ordering for sql create table statements.

-2. Optional Spring security integration with JWT tokens.

 3. Bulk import and export endpoint via csv files for any entity.

+4. Optional Spring security integration with JWT tokens.

-4. Full support for spring elastic search client.
+5. Full support for spring elastic search client.